hanwenzhang123/fullstack-note/README.md

 - `function reducer(state, action) { return {} }` - usually be switch cases with the action.type that dispatched to reducer for changes

 #### React Performance - useMemo() & useCallback()
+- both to prevent unnecessary re-renders and make your code more efficient
+- cache the function in functional component with a dependency array

 `.useMemo()`
 - useMemo accepts two arguments: a function and a list of dependencies
 - every time useMemo will first check if any dependencies have changed